 UW Hospitals and Clinics Authority is a nationally recognized regional health system that includes:

-The new UW Health Rehabilitation Hospital, a 50-bed, post-acute inpatient program, will open in September 2015.
+The UW Health Rehabilitation Hospital, a 50-bed, post-acute inpatient program, opened in September 2015.

 Other health system components include Unity Health Insurance Corporation, a subsidiary health insurance plan with 175,000 members in a 20-county region, and University Health Care, a not-for-profit membership corporation that facilitates clinical and contracting relationships with insurance companies and regional providers.

-* 648-bed count for UW Hospital and Clinics includes 56 beds at UW Health at The American Center and 87 beds at American Family Children's Hospital
+* 648-bed count for UW Hospitals and Clinics includes beds at University Hospital, 56 beds at UW Health at The American Center and 87 beds at American Family Children's Hospital

 ABOUT UW HEALTH